-At Longhurst we believe we now in the Experience Age.
+At Longhurst we believe that we now live in something we refer to as the Experience Age.
 One that isn’t dictated by your age.

-So, if you’re reading this thinking ‘You know what?
-You’re right: I’m not ready to retire,’ then don’t despair.
-Longhurst are here to help.
+So, if you’re reading this thinking ‘You know what, you’re right, I’m not ready to retire,’ then don’t despair.
+Longhurst is here to help.

 You may want to consider the following activities: